mzecic/BlackJack-Project/README.md

 Technologies used: HTML, CSS, JS

+Icebox features:
-Has some basic animations.
-Planning on adding intervals to each card appearing.
+- Has some basic animations, planning on adding intervals to each card appearing
+- more animations
+- adding sound for deck shuffle and card draw
+- scoreboard and betting functions